nguyenphuminh/nguyenphuminh/README.md

 <br/>

 ## About me 📓
-I'm Minh, a high-school student, founder of FreakC Foundation, creator of the FreakC Programming Language, Javascript fan, fluent in Javascript and FreakC/Batch, a mediocre Pascal and C++ competitive programmer.
+I'm Minh, a high-school student, Javascript fan, fluent in Javascript and FreakC/Batch, a mediocre Pascal and C++ competitive programmer.

 I'm currently studying blockchains and stuffs like that, and have got pretty interested in Near - a super fast, low-cost dApp platform.

 I do game dev in my free time with the bois btw.

-I'm Interested in programming languages too.
-There was a time that I'm obsessed with languages (especially esolangs or unique ones).
-Now I still like them, but not seriously addicted to them anymore lol.

 ## Skills 💪
 * Front-end web development.